 Okay for mixed usage.
 This soundbar will perform better with stereo content like audiobooks, podcasts, and some music genres.
 However, it lacks a bit of sub-bass, meaning it doesn’t perform well with bass-heavy music.
 Movies might be a bit disappointing too due to the lack of punch, but also since the bar doesn’t have height channels and doesn’t support Atmos.
 Overall, the Alto 7 Plus will do better on stereo content that doesn’t have too much bass thanks to a relatively neutral audio reproduction.

-Decent for dialog.
+Decent for dialogue.
 This soundbar has a fairly neutral audio reproduction but lacks a bit of bass.
-This won’t impact the accurate and clean reproduction of voices and dialog in movies.
+This won’t impact the accurate and clean reproduction of voices and dialogue in movies.
 The bar can also get pretty loud and you can stream audio content like audiobooks and podcasts easily thanks to its Bluetooth compatibility.
-You can also use the News Mode, which acts as a dialog enhancement feature to make voices even clearer.
+You can also use the News Mode, which acts as a dialogue enhancement feature to make voices even clearer.

 Okay for music.
 The Alto 7 Plus has a decent overall sound profile, but it lacks a bit of bass, which means it won’t be the best option for bass-heavy genres like EDM, dubstep, and hip-hop.
-The bar can also get pretty loud, but there are some compression artifacts, especially in the bass-range.
-Also, the soundstage is also pretty narrow and there’s no way to really customize the sound profile of the bar, which is disappointing.
-On the upside, you can stream music via Bluetooth easily.
+The bar can also get pretty loud, but there are some compression artifacts, especially in the bass range.
+Also, the soundstage is pretty narrow and there’s no way to customize the bar's sound profile, which is disappointing.
+On the upside, you can easily stream music via Bluetooth.